 Brokerage costs are the premium commissions paid to insurance intermediaries for providing business.
-As a percentage of net earned premium they are approximately 18% (2011: 12%).
+As a percentage of net earned premium they are approximately 16% (2012: 18%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
-Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs.
+Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs (including foreign exchange gains and losses).
+While expenses have grown significantly when compared to 2012 this growth is in line with the overall growth in premium.
+The expense ratio for 2013 is 21% (2012: 22%).